brempavel/pw/readme.md

   `Grass` to `Ground`).
 Also i have hot-change game config in plans, so anyone can customize looks of the game if she wants.

+- 7–9 Jul.
+Some code refactorings, slowly introducing the player to the game.
+  Figuring out the best way of encoding the player’s direction, movements, actions, etc.

+- 10–12 Jul.
+Came up with the player turning algorithm so it can turn towards the target automatically; implemented a basic movement algorithm.

 ## TODO

 - connect the server with the ui: